AnnushkaStark/AnnushkaStark/README.md

 - 👋 Hi, I’m @AnnushkaStark
-- 👀 I’m interested in python development, SQL, Jango,Flask, PYQt, FastApi
+- 👀 I’m interested in python development, SQL
 - 🌱 I’m currently learning how to fully build desktop applications .
 - 📫 How to reach me instagram.com/bastrykinaanastasiia